aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 ---
-title: "Create a Kinesis Firehose"
+title: "Create a Firehose delivery stream"
 chapter: false
 weight: 32
 ---

-Next you create a Kinesis Firehose to allow for transforming and enrichment of the source data to eventually store into an S3 bucket.
-Here is where we attach to the Kinesis data stream created earlier and apply Lambda functions that are pre-created for the lab.
-The transformed data will be put into an S3 bucket that is also pre-created.
+Next you create an Amazon Kinesis Data Firehose delivery stream to allow for transforming and enrichment of the source data to eventually store into an S3 bucket.
+The delivery stream will consume data from the data stream that has been created earlier.
+The delivery stream also enriches the events that are persisted to Amazon S3 by means of an AWS Lambda function that has already been pre-created for the lab.

-The Lambda function and destination S3 bucket are pre-created for you via cloud formation.
-Each event that is sent to the Kinesis stream is automatically assigned an **approximate arrival timestamp**.
-The Lambda function is adding this adding the **approximate arrival timestamp** into the payload of the message when it is written to s3.
+Each event that is persisted in the Kinesis stream is automatically assigned an *approximate arrival timestamp* in the event meta data.
+The Lambda function is simply adding the *approximate arrival timestamp* from the meta data into the payload of the message when it is written to Amazon S3.

 ```js
 function enrichPayload(record) {